 Dwight: I think my technology background is helpful because, from a sales perspective, I can speak with credibility — but I don’t think it’s paramount.
 If you hire a really good engineer, you can take him along for 4-legged sales calls.
-What I like about it is that I can sit down with a business owner and commiserate and have high level conversations about employee morale, productivity, expenses, revenue generation.
+What I like about itis that I can sit down with a business owner and commiserate and have high level conversations about employee morale, productivity, expenses, revenue generation.
 Then I can take it down from 20,000 feet to the level of where technology is impacting those things.

-What has been key to your success?
+What has been key to your growth?

-The people we have hired.
+Dwight: The people we have hired.
 Our first hire actually had his own business like this before, and when we hired him on, he brought a book of business with him.
-We offered him a signing bonus and honored the block of hours that his customers had already paid for, which we saw as an upfront expense for having them as customers for a long time.
+We offered him a signing bonus and honored the block of hours his customers had already paid for, which we saw as an upfront expense for having them as customers for a long time.
 As you can imagine — there are tons and tons of people like him out there — one guy supporting maybe 15 clients, making a decent living, but it’s not consistent and predictable, and are looking for something with a steady salary and the opportunity to grow.
 That’s what we provide.

-Allison: I am on the computer a lot, with Quickbooks and the numbers.
+Allison: I am on the computer a lot, with QuickBooks and the numbers.
 I also work on marketing — Google AdWords is a big area of mine, and then anything to support the office and the guys in the office.
 I also have a passion for customer service.

 Dwight: We are also big believers in recognizing our weaknesses as well as our strengths, and playing to our strengths and hiring people who are strong where we are weak.
-That’s different than some owners who are trying to do it all on their own.
+That’s different from some owners who are trying to do it all on their own.
 Sometimes people will try to save their way to profitability, and I don’t think that’s the way to get there.

 Allison: One great example.
-When we started, Dwight wanted to hire somebody to do outbound “walking person” marketing, and I asked why can’t we be those people.
+When we started, Dwight wanted to hire somebody to do outbound “walking person” marketing, and I asked why we can’t be those people.
 But it really wasn’t in our skill set, it wasn’t something we had done before or wanted to do, and Dwight found somebody who loves to do that and is happy to do it for $10 an hour, 20 hours a week, and she brings in a lot of the leads that bring in business for us.
 That’s a good example of an area where we felt like we didn’t have the expertise, and it was good to go out and hire for it.

 Would you recommend a TeamLogic IT franchise?

 Allison: I would.
 The marketing assets are huge.
 The go-to-market strategy and overall marketing plan is critical.
-We could try to reinvent that wheel, but it would take a lot of time and our method wouldn’t be proven, and you wouldn’t be able to tell customers that there are 50 “Dwight and Allison” shops all across the country.
+We could try to reinvent that wheel, but it would take a lot of time and our method wouldn’t be proven, and you wouldn’t be able to tell customers that there are 50 “Dwight and Allison” shops across the country.
 And the road map for the business — what works and what doesn’t, has helped us grow.
-I would have never, on my own, hired a walking person to go business-to-business striking up conversations and dropping off brochures.
+I would have never, on my own, hired a walking person to go business-to-business, striking up conversations and dropping off brochures.
 I would never have thought that could work, but they told us to do it, and it has worked.